-- "36.
-If a financial asset is transferred to another enterprise but the transfer does not satisfy the conditions of derecognition in paragraph 35, the transferor accounts for the transaction as a collateralised borrowing.
-In this case, the transferor's right to reacquire the asset is not a derivative. - "38.
-A transferor has not lost control of a transferred financial asset and, therefore, the asset is not derecognised if, for example, ... (b) the transferor is both entitled and obligated to repurchase or redeem the transferred assets on terms that effectively provide the transferee with a lender's return on the assets received in exchange for the transferred asset.
+"If a financial asset is transferred to another enterprise but the transfer does not satisfy the conditions of derecognition in paragraph 35, the transferor accounts for the transaction as a collateralised borrowing.
+In this case, the transferor's right to reacquire the asset is not a derivative.

+- "A transferor has not lost control of a transferred financial asset and, therefore, the asset is not derecognised if, for example, ... - (b) the transferor is both entitled and obligated to repurchase or redeem the transferred assets on terms that effectively provide the transferee with a lender's return on the assets received in exchange for the transferred asset.
 A lender's return is one that is not materially different from that which could be obtained on a loan to the transferor that is fully secured by the transferred asset."
 (IAS 39, paras.
-35,36 and 38)

-However, despite these standards' interpretation of the nature of repos and securities lending as collateralized loans, the accounting bodies recommend that securities acquired under reverse repos be taken on to the balance sheet where the reverse repo party has the right to on-sell.
+35, 36 and 38) (Emphasis added). - 41.
+Despite these standards' interpretation of the nature of repos and securities lending as collateralized loans, the accounting bodies recommend that the cash provider or security borrower should record the securities on its balance sheet where it has the right to on-sell.